 Tableaux de données probantes et liste de reference (en anglais)

-Education across the continuum of care is an important component of support for patients, families and informal caregivers, particularly with regard to secondary stroke prevention and chronic disease self-management.
-A 2012 Cochrane review (Forster et al. 2012) assessed interventions related to the provision of information, compared with usual care and included the results from 21 RCTs (2289 patients and 1290 carers).
+Education across the continuum of care is an important component of support for patient, families and informal caregiver, particularly with regard to secondary stroke prevention and chronic disease self-management.
+A 2012 Cochrane review (Forster et al. 2012) assessed interventions related to the provision of information, compared with usual care and included the results from 21 RCTs.
 In 14 trials, the intervention was focused on either the patient or carer exclusively.
 In the remaining trials, the intervention was focused on both groups.
-Patients and caregivers receiving an intervention had improved knowledge of stroke services (SMD=0.29, 95% CI 0.12 to 0.46, p<0.001 and SMD=0.74, 95% CI 0.06 to 1.43, p<0.05, respectively) and patients expressed greater satisfaction with stroke information (OR=2.07, 95% CI 1.33 to 3.23, p<0.001) compared to patients in the control group.
-Patients receiving an intervention also experienced improvements in depression scores (MD=-0.52, 95% CI -0.93 to -0.10, P<0.05) with greater effects associated with interventions that were considered “active”.
-Interventions were considered active if there was patient or caregiver engagement during the sessions.
+Patients and caregivers receiving an intervention had improved knowledge of stroke services and patients expressed greater satisfaction with stroke information compared to patients in the control group.
+Patients receiving an intervention also experienced improvements in depression scores (MD=-0.52, 95% CI -0.93 to -0.10, P<0.05) with greater effects associated with interventions that were considered “active”, meaning there was patient or carer engagement during the sessions.
 Engagement could include the opportunity to ask questions, request additional information, be provided with hands-on training, or involve the use of an interactive workbook and/or some means of follow-up reinforcement.

 Several randomized trials have evaluated the effects of information and support packages for patients and their caregivers following stroke.
 Those trials that simply provided participants with written information as the intervention tended to be less effective compared with programs that included additional components.
 Eames et al. (2013) randomized 138 patients and their carers to receive an individually tailored education and support package with verbal reinforcement for 3 months, or to a usual care group, which received unstructured, informal education.
 Patients in the intervention group reported significantly greater self-efficacy (access to stroke information domain, p<0.04), feeling of being informed (p<0.01), and satisfaction with medical (p<0.001), practical (p<0.01), service/benefit (p<0.05), and secondary prevention (p<0.001) information received.
 Lowe et al. (2007) evaluated the use of a “CareFile”, an information package containing relevant support services and secondary prevention resources that was individualized for each patient.
 One hundred patients participated in the study, 50 randomized to the intervention group and 50 to the control group.
 At six months, 98% patients in the intervention group reported that the CareFile provided useful information and 53% said that they used it as reference material regarding their stroke.
-Patients in the intervention group demonstrated greater knowledge of stroke risk factors than patients in the control group at both 3 and 6 months after stroke (Mean difference=0.5, 95% CI 0.0 to 1.1; Mean Difference 0.8, 95% CI 0.3 to 1.4).
+Patients in the intervention group demonstrated greater knowledge of stroke risk factors than patients in the control group at both 3 and 6 months after stroke.
 Hoffman et al. (2007) randomized 138 patients to receive either computer-generated tailored written information or generic written information.
 At three months, there were no significant differences between groups in mean change scores for stroke knowledge, self-efficacy or depression.